String Seed of Thought: Prompting LLMs for Distribution-Faithful and Diverse Generation: Methods

 \section{Methods}

-\textbf{String Seed of Thought.} For SSoT, the only thing you need to do is to add an instruction to your prompt; this should work whether it is added to the user prompt or the system prompt.
+\textbf{String Seed of Thought.} Implementing SSoT simply requires adding an instruction to the prompt; this approach is effective whether applied to the user prompt or the system prompt.
 The SSoT prompt is a simple two-stage instruction (see Figure~\ref{fig:fig-1} for schematic illustration and Appendix~\ref{app_sec:ssot_prompt_all} for full prompt): it first directs an LLM to (1) generate a random string, and then (2) use that generated string to select an action probabilistically.
 The core of this instruction varies slightly by task.
 For PIF, the prompt includes the direction to ``Generate a random string, and manipulate it to sample from the target distribution,'' while for DAG, it is adapted to ``Generate a random string, and manipulate it to generate one diverse response.''
 Although these instructions form the core of SSoT, the full prompts are more detailed (see Appendix~\ref{app_sec:ssot_prompt_all}).
 Despite its simplicity, SSoT effectively leverages a generated random string for probabilistic action selection and can also be applied to enhance response diversity.

 \textbf{Intuition.} When an LLM selects an action probabilistically, biases can arise from sources like option position or label frequency in the training data.
 To mitigate these biases, SSoT first instructs the LLM to generate a random string.
 Since this step relies on a simple, task-agnostic instruction, ``Generate a random string,'' it is less susceptible to the biases that appear in the case of action selection directly from the instruction.
 This process is designed to generate sufficient entropy for the subsequent choice and to ensure diversity across different generations.
 The subsequent step of mapping this string to an action can be accomplished through simple operations that are well within the capabilities of an LLM, such as summation and mod operations, as we discuss in Section~\ref{sec:theoretical_analysis}.
 Crucially, since each generation is independent, the SSoT framework is fully parallelizable.
 This offers a significant scalability advantage over sequential approaches that require access to the generation history.